 While you are enjoying the inexpensive modified sine wave inverters in your homes.
 Here a few equipment you would not want to run off a modified sine wave inverter.

-• Appliances like refrigerators, micro wave, compressors that runs an AC motors.
+- Appliances like refrigerators, micro wave, compressors that runs an AC motors.
 The are not to going to function to full capacity on a modified sine wave inverter.

-• Most times, running an AC motor on a quasi may lead to a buildup of excessive heat waste that could damage the equipment.
+- Most times, running an AC motor on a quasi may lead to a buildup of excessive heat waste that could damage the equipment.

-• Delicate medical equipment like CPAP, oxygen concerntrators should not be used on a quasi.
+- Delicate medical equipment like CPAP, oxygen concerntrators should not be used on a quasi.

-• You can power a radio with a quasi wave inverter, but it may pick up interference which could make it difficult to listen to.
+- You can power a radio with a quasi wave inverter, but it may pick up interference which could make it difficult to listen to.

-• Lighting that makes use of electronic ballasts like energy bulbs don’t fare well with quasi.
+- Lighting that makes use of electronic ballasts like energy bulbs don’t fare well with quasi.

-• silicon controlled rectifier devices too
+- silicon controlled rectifier devices too

-• Devices like laser printers and photocopier also.
+- Devices like laser printers and photocopier also.

 The list of electronics that usually work just fine with a modified sine wave is far too long.
 As long as it doesn’t use an AC motor, isn’t a delicate piece of medical equipment, and doesn’t fit into any of the other no-go scenarios, you’re probably going to be in the clear.
 A simple example is your laptop.

-There is still so much more to be learnt in order to select the right type of inverter but with I have explained above is the basics.
+There is still so much more to be learnt in order to select the right type of inverter but what I have explained above is the basics.
 Therefore when you are considering powering your house or office with an inverter you should know how to choose the right inverter before purchasing.